The Free Loop Space Homology of $(n-1)$-connected $2n$-manifolds: Abstract

 \section{Abstract}

-We compute the free loop space homology of $(n-1)$-connected $2n$-manifolds $M$ for integer and field coefficients under some mild restrictions.
-In addition, we give partial information about the action of the BV-operator for rational coefficients.
+Our goal in this paper is to compute the integral free loop space homology of $(n-1)$-connected $2n$-manifolds $M$, $n\geq 2$.
+We do this when $n\neq 2,4,8$, or when $n\neq 2$ and $\tilde H^*(M)$ has trivial cup product squares, though the techniques used here should extend to a much wider range of manifolds.
+We also give partial information concerning the action of the Batalin-Vilkovisky operator.